mauricio-salafia/dealeron-sales/README.md

 should be $6.20.

 ## Assumptions
-The input file is encoded with UTF-8
+The input file is encoded using UTF-8.
-The file structure is Quantity Description at Price The quantity will always one in the input file, later the products are grouped by the description, price, and tax price.
+The file structure is Quantity Description at Price.
-The performance or the use of big files was not tested I focus in the structure and architecture of the project
+The performance or the use of big files are out of the scope.

+## Comments
+I focused in the structure and architecture of the project.
+I tried to show the use Clean Architecture with CQRS.
+I used SQLite to show the use of EntityFramework Core and Migrations.

 ## Testing
 Call to the api/billing endpoint to test the assessment.